SpaCE-Lab-MSU/Avian-Interaction-Database/data/README.md

 ## Location of data

-These data are stored in this repository, accessible by collaborators.
+To ensure that only the clean and quality controlled data are accessed, only the code and the species lists are stored in this repository.
 Once published, the North American Avian Interaction Database will be made open access.

 ## Workflow